What Is Holistic Nursing Care?

 It has been many years since I stepped foot onto my first surgical ward during my nurse training.
 The first words I heard were spoken by a trained nurse in front of the patient and his family, speaking to another nurse, she nodded towards the patient and said "Could you admit this 'appendectomy' now".
 I couldn't help but think at that moment how I would feel if I was addressed as a mere condition to be admitted, sorted and then thrown out.
 Thankfully, with an holistic nursing care approach this kind of off-hand thinking has no place.

-Test yourself with this short quiz
+Test yourself with this short quizview quiz statistics

 Sources & Further Information